This Italian Wedding Soup is chock-full of meatballs and pasta and vegetables- adapted from Ina Garten’s Back to Basics Cookbook.

 There are some days when it’s so chilly outside that you feel like you might not make it from the car to your front door without obtaining a bit of frostbite.
 These are the days that soup feels entirely perfect and comforting for dinner.
 But can soup be considered a main dish?
 My husband doesn’t think so.
 When soup is placed in front of him for his evening meal, he looks at me, smiles and says, “What’s for dinner?”
 My loving response is, “Sweetheart… some soups are meant to be main dishes.
-This is one of them.”
+This Italian Wedding Soup is one of them.”
 And it is!

 Prep for this soup first involves making the meatballs.
 Mix the (turkey & sausage) meatball ingredients and spoon the mixture onto a baking sheet.
 You’ll need fresh white bread crumbs for the meatballs.

 Baking the meatballs in the oven makes this entire process so much simpler than trying to saute 40 meatballs in a skillet.
 They’re done cooking after about 30 minutes.
 Then you can set them aside until you’re ready to add them to your Italian Wedding Soup.

 While the meatballs are cooking, you can prep the soup…chopped onion, carrot, and celery with chicken broth and wine.
 Pasta and fresh dill are added in toward the end.

 Your cooked meatballs are then slipped in.
 It’s set to simmer for a bit before adding in fresh spinach, giving it a taste and adding in any needed salt and pepper.

 Now, if this soup isn’t a meal in itself… I don’t know what is.